South-African-History-Online/sahistory-web/scripts/PRODUCTION-FIX-QUICK.md

-# Quick Production Fix for Image Alt Text Errors
+# Quick Production Fix for Search API Errors

-## The Problem
+## The Problems
-Search API throws errors: "Call to a member function getCacheTags() on null" when images have NULL alt text.
+1. **Image Title Fields**: Search API throws errors: "Call to a member function getCacheTags() on null" when image fields have NULL title values
+2. **Image Alt Text**: Search API errors when images have NULL alt text
+3. **Text Format**: "Missing text format: 2" - Legacy format ID from old Drupal versions

 ## The Solution
 Run these commands on production via SSH: